[Opinion] If EU blocks vaccine waivers, it can drop 'solidarity' talk

 Over 400 European MPs and MEPs have called on the EU to finally back patent waivers.

 The EU Parliament has already voted in favour of patent suspensions and the sharing of life-saving technology.
-And many EU leaders - including Emmanuel Macron and Pablo Sanchez - have said they are open to such proposals.
+And many EU leaders - including Emmanuel Macron and Pedro Sánchez - have said they are open to such proposals.

 Yet the EU Commission along with Germany and a small handful of other countries are holding the entire world back through their diehard devotion to Big-Pharma monopolies.
 A plea for change published by German Civil Society groups last week says "While we pour into beer gardens... we watch as mass graves are dug around the world.
 What is going on?"